3.2. Measures of Central Tendency

 3.2.3.
 Sample Median, \(\tilde{x}\)

-The sample median, denoted as \(\tilde{x}\) (pronounced “x-tilde”), is the middle value when the data is arranged in order.
-It splits the dataset so that 50% of observations fall below and 50% fall above it.
+The sample median, denoted as \(\tilde{x}\) (pronounced “x-tilde”), is the middle value of the data arranged in order.
+It splits the data set so that 50% of the observations fall below and another 50% above it.

 How to find the sample median